Tom at the Farm: Plot

-When his boyfriend Guillaume dies at 25, Tom, a youthful advertising editor from Montreal, visits Guillaume's rural community to deliver a eulogy at the funeral.
-He meets Guillaume's mother Agathe Longchamp, who does not know Guillaume was gay and that Tom was his lover.
-When Tom agrees to stay at the farm house, he is surprised when Agathe tells him Guillaume has a brother, Francis.
-Later that night, Tom is awakened by Francis, who menacingly says he knew Tom would come, and tells him to give an agreeable eulogy and not to posthumously out Guillaume, to please Agathe.
-At the funeral, Tom belatedly decides not to speak, and music is played instead.
+When his boyfriend Guillaume dies at 25 in an unspecified accident, Tom, a young advertising agency editor from Montreal, visits Guillaume's rural community in Quebec to deliver a eulogy at the funeral.
+He meets Guillaume's widowed mother, Agathe Longchamp, who does not know Guillaume was gay and that Tom was his lover.
+When Tom agrees to stay at the farmhouse, he is surprised when Agathe tells him Guillaume has an elder brother, Francis.
+That night, Tom is awakened by Francis, who menacingly says he knew Tom would come, and tells him to give an agreeable eulogy and not to posthumously out Guillaume, to please Agathe.

+At the funeral, Tom decides at the last minute not to speak, and music is played instead.
 Francis afterwards confronts Tom in a bathroom stall about the mishap.
-At the farm home, Tom tells Agathe he made his decision because he was dissatisfied with the writing quality of his eulogy.
+After begrudgingly returning to the farmhouse, Tom tells Agathe he made his decision because he was dissatisfied with his eulogy.
 Agathe knows Guillaume had a lover, but believes it was a young woman, Guillaume and Tom's co-worker Sarah.
-Tom reads his eulogy on the pretence that Sarah wrote it, and makes hints at Sarah's sexual habits.
+Tom reads his eulogy on the pretence that Sarah wrote it.
+While alone with Francis, Tom proclaims his intention to tell Agathe the truth and then leave.
+Francis chases Tom through a cornfield and physically attacks him, forcing him to stay, but later takes him to a doctor to treat his injuries.

+Tom begins helping Francis with the chores at the farm, particularly milking and calving.
+After they deliver a calf, Francis tends to a wound on Tom's wrist, before coercing him into snorting cocaine.
+They then dance together in the barn, after Francis reveals he used to take tango lessons with Guillaume.
+When Francis tells Agathe they named a calf Bitch Ass, in Tom's honour, she berates Francis, prompting him to take his anger out on Tom and beat him.
+Tom tries to leave but finds that Francis has removed all of the tires from his car.
+That night, as they go out drinking, Francis chokes Tom, who asks him to choke him harder, but Francis stops after Tom tells him that he reminds him of Guillaume.